KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 For more information on building Python libraries, see the [Debian resource](https://wiki.debian.org/Python/LibraryStyleGuide)

-Here is a quick overview of the **commands needed to build the package**.
+Here is a quick overview of the **commands needed to build the package**:

 ```plaintext
 mkdir -p ~/kali/upstream/ ~/kali/build-area/ ~/kali/packages/python-icmplib/